daydreamersjp/opt-coupon-dist/README.md

 Also, currently we only use "age" and "last year frequency" as the 'explanatory variables' of the background models, but we can elaborate more here and get more granular probabilities determination.

-As the background models do better jobs in the accuracy, we are more likely to have better amount in ROI.
+The better jobs the background models do in the customer targeting, we are more likely to have better amount in the ROI.

 Reversely, we may be able to define the minimally-required modeling accuracy to hit the expected ROI.
-For me, this approach can give more satisfactory outcomes in senses that:
+Tthis approach may give more satisfactory outcomes in senses that:
 - we can make better communications with business-side stakeholders.
 The modeling metrics (e.g. accuracy, RSME etc.) are not a part of life for them but ROI is.
 - we can define our modeling baseline we want to beat as more visible and meaningful.